Social Security benefits are crucial to the finances of most retirees, with some seniors relying on benefits for at least 90% of their income.

 As you might have noticed from the above list, we receive a lot of questions pertaining to spouses and ex-spouses — claiming Social Security tends to be more complex for married and divorced folks.
 But we welcome all types of questions regarding Social Security retirement benefits.

-We publish answers three times each month, and you can find all past answers on our “Social Security Q&A” webpage.
+We publish answers a couple of times each month, and you can find all past answers on our “Social Security Q&A” webpage.

 Need more Social Security help?